NU-CUCIS/ElemNet/README.md

 * [`chemical-interpolation`](./chemical-interpolation): code for creating training sets for chemical interpolation test to determine whether machine learning models are able to infer the interactions between elements that are not included in the training set by plotting their phase diagrams [1].

 * [`elemnet`](./elemnet): code for data preprocessing and training the ElemNet model from scratch [1] and using transfer learning from a pretrained model [2], and also for making predictions using a trained model.
+It contains a README file that explains the details about training and making predictions using ElemNet model.

 * [`evaluate-predictions`](./evaluate-predictions): code for evaluating the predictions made by the ElemNet model [1].